quanggiang169/Training-Performance-Dashboard-Identifying-Gaps-Improvements/README.md

   - Publishing dashboard on Tableau Public.

 ## Workflow
-1. **Data Collection**:
+1. **Data Collection**
    - Gather raw training data from internal sources.

-2. **Requirement Document Creation**:
+2. **Requirement Document Creation**
    - Define the objectives, scope, and key metrics of the dashboard.
    - Specify data sources, target audience, and any specific needs or constraints.
    - Ensure alignment with business goals and stakeholder expectations.

-3. **Data Cleaning (Excel)**:
+3. **Data Cleaning (Excel)**
    - Remove duplicates and irrelevant columns.
    - Handle missing data (e.g., filling, dropping).
    - Standardize column names and data formats.

-4. **Data Analysis (Excel)**:
+4. **Data Analysis (Excel)**
    - Calculate key metrics such as total hours, completion rates, and averages.

-5. **Dashboard Creation (Tableau)**:
+5. **Dashboard Creation (Tableau)**
    - Import cleaned data into Tableau.
-   - Create visualizations like bar charts, line charts, and scatter plot.
+   - Create visualizations like bar charts, line charts, and scatter plots.
    - Design an interactive and user-friendly dashboard layout.

-6. **Publishing**:
+6. **Insight Generation & Reporting**
+   - Analyze dashboard outputs to identify issues such as delays, budget overruns, or low completion rates.
+   - Create a structured report highlighting key findings and areas for improvement.
-   - Publish the dashboard to Tableau Public for sharing and review.
+   - Propose actionable recommendations for HR and training strategy.

 ## Dataset Description
 - **Source**: Simulated training dataset with fictional employee training data, provided in an Excel file containing three sheets: